Telos-Project/OmniQuery/README.md

 ##### 2.1.2.5 - crop

 The crop operator takes a context argument as its first argument, and a number as its second.
+It may also optionally have a third numerical argument.

-It shall return the context modified such that its contents are trimmed to no more than the length specified by the number.
+It shall return the context modified such that its contents are trimmed to no more than the length specified by the first numerical argument.
+However, if it has a third argument, said contents shall be cropped to a subsection starting at the index specified by the second numerical argument, before the operation is otherwise applied as specified.

 ##### 2.1.2.6 - focus